Look-Ahead Removal for Top-Down Tree Transducers: Auxiliary Bounds

 \begin{lemma} Let $p\in P$ such that the set $\{M(s)\mid s\in\sem{p}\}$ is finite.
 Then $\height(M(s))\leq \maxrhs(M)\cdot|Q|$ for every $s\in\sem{p}$. \end{lemma}

 \begin{proof} The (obvious) idea for the proof is that we consider an output path from the root to a leaf $v$ in $M(s)$ that is longer than $\maxrhs(M)\cdot|Q|$.
-Then we find two ancestors $\bar{u}$ and $\tilde{u}$ of the origin node $u$ of $v$ where the computation of $M$ on $s$ is in a cycle (i.e., arrives in the same state at $\bar{u}$ and $\tilde{u}$) and produces a nonempty part of the output path.
-And then we pump the part of $s$ between $\bar{u}$ and $\tilde{u}$, thus pumping the path to $v$ in $M(s)$ and obtaining arbitrarily long output paths.
+Then we find two ancestors $\hat{u}$ and $\bar{u}$ of the origin node $u$ of $v$ where the computation of $M$ on $s$ is in a cycle (i.e., arrives in the same state at $\hat{u}$ and $\bar{u}$) and produces a nonempty part of the output path.
+And then we pump the part of $s$ between $\hat{u}$ and $\bar{u}$, thus pumping the path to $v$ in $M(s)$ and obtaining arbitrarily long output paths.
 For a formal proof it is convenient to build a graph $G^{\rm o}_M$ of which each path corresponds to a pair $(u,v)$ and a state $q$ such that there is a sentential form $\xi$ with $q_{0,p}\Rightarrow^*_s \xi$ and $\xi/v=q(u)$, i.e., such that $(q,u,\#)\in\lk_s(v)$, see Lemma~\ref{lm:linkdef}(1).
 The pumping of $s$ then corresponds to the repetition of a cycle in $G^{\rm o}_M$.
+For the notion of a directed edge-labeled graph see Section~\ref{sec:prelim}.

 We construct a directed edge-labeled \emph{dependency graph} $G^{\rm o}_M$ with node set $Q$ and an edge with label $(j,z)$ from $q$ to $q'$ if there is a rule $q(a(x_1\ot p_{i,1},\ldots,x_k\ot p_{i,k}))\to \zeta$ in $R$ such that $\;z\in V(\zeta)$ and $\zeta/z=q'(x_j)$.
 Note that $|z|\leq \maxrhs(M)$.
 Each path $e_1\cdots e_n$ in $G^{\rm o}_M$ (where each $e_i$ is an edge) has a label in $\Nat_+^*\times\Nat_+^*$, obtained by the component-wise concatenation of the labels of $e_1,\dots,e_n$.